Girls Inc. of the Seacoast Area

 Girls increase their awareness of the scope and power of the media and the effects of marketing and media messages on girls and women.
 With interactive, hands-on projects and discussions, preconceived notions of who and what girls are, based on ever-present media messages, are dissected and reevaluated.
 Girls gain confidence and become more aware of the power of media.
 Girls learn how to keep themselves safe while using social media sites.

 Girls Inc. Operation SMART develops girls’ enthusiasm for and skills in science, technology, engineering, art and mathematics (STEAM).
 Through hands-on activities, girls explore, ask questions, persist, and solve problems.
 By interacting with women and men pursuing STEAM careers, girls come to view these careers as exciting and realistic options for themselves.

 Growing Up Strong, Smart and Bold was developed in response to girls’ requests for help with their friendships and adults’ desire for girls to be safer.
 During this six-week program girls will explore friendship, assertiveness, problem solving and safety through activities and games designed to inspire girls to be strong, smart and bold.

 Girls Advisory Group allows Girls Inc. girls to take on a leadership role.
 Girls meet to discuss needs in their own communities, learn and take part in planning events, learn and practice skills to be a mentor, and train to be co-facilitators.

 You can make an immediate contribution to support Girls Inc. of the Seacoast Area using our fast, secure online donation forms.
 Simply identify Girls Inc. of the Seacoast Area in the designation box on the form.
-Click here to donate to empower all girls to be string, smart and bold!
+Click here to donate to empower all girls to be strong, smart and bold!

 We are committed to helping girls gain the confidence and the skills they need to lead successful, independent, fulfilling lives.
 Of course, we can’t do so without your help.